fishie/VirtualDesktopSwitcher/README.md

 Finally virtual desktops have come to Windows!
 Hallelujah!
 But, virtual desktops in Windows 10 are somewhat lacking in functionality compared to the well established virtual desktops in the GNU/Linux world.
 Sooner or later Microsoft will probably introduce more functionality but in the meantime this project attempts to amend some of what is lacking.

-Also check out https://www.facebook.com/Win10VirtualDesktopSwitcher which might be more interesting for you.
+Also check out https://www.facebook.com/Win10VirtualDesktopSwitcher and https://github.com/Grabacr07/VirtualDesktop which might be more interesting for you.

 ## Download
 Version 3, use at your own risk: [vds-v3.zip](https://github.com/fishie/VirtualDesktopSwitcher/releases/download/v3/vds-v3.zip)